TEALSK12/introduction-to-computer-science/lesson_64.md

 3. Implementation plan
     * Students should use the details built in their plan organizer to list the tasks necessary on their [Final Project Development Plan](Final Project Development Plan.docx).
         * Emphasize to students that tasks should be at a very low level of granularity (hence the time requirement being specified in minutes).
 If a single task has a time estimate of more than a few hours, the student should try to break the task into smaller pieces.
-        * Ensure that students do not skip "trivial" or "simple" tasks (such as building a script they have written before) or non-coding tasks (such as developing graphics) in their pla.
+        * Ensure that students do not skip "trivial" or "simple" tasks (such as building a script they have written before) or non-coding tasks (such as developing graphics) in their plan.

 4. Debrief
     * As class ends, remind students that their spec and implementation plan will be their guides throughout the process.
 They should update them each day and keep them with them at all times.
     * Ideally, anytime there is a question about the requirements or scope of the project, the spec should have the answer.
 If not, it's a new idea and the spec needs to be updated acordingly.

 ## Accommodation/Differentiation

 ## Forum discussion